(Adopted October 10, 2007; effective January 1, 2008. Renumbered and codified as §§ 3-1001 to 3-1021, effective July 18, 2008.)

 Nothing in these rules shall be taken to define or affect standards for civil liability.

-Except as otherwise provided by § 3-1012(B), the Supreme Court, in the exercise of its inherent jurisdiction to define the practice of law and to prohibit the unauthorized practice of law within the State of Nebraska, adopts the following procedures, which shall govern proceedings under these rules concerning the unauthorized practice of law.
+(A) Except as otherwise provided by § 3-1012(B), the Supreme Court, in the exercise of its inherent jurisdiction to define the practice of law and to prohibit the unauthorized practice of law within the State of Nebraska, adopts the following procedures, which shall govern proceedings under these rules concerning the unauthorized practice of law (UPL).

 (A) There is hereby created a Commission on Unauthorized Practice of Law.
 The Commission shall be composed of the following members: